jeffersonnnn/ZEclipse/DOCUMENTATION.md

    - Handles diagnostic information collection for privacy assessment

 3. **TimingConnector**: Integration layer between temporal obfuscation and the DApp connector
-   - Connects the temporal obfuscation system with the BlackoutSOL DApp interface
+   - Connects the temporal obfuscation system with the ZEclipse DApp interface
    - Implements strategy selection and timing parameter management
    - Enhances the anonymity set calculations with temporal factors